Jlavarine/Spellcaster/README.md

 ## Overview

-Spellcaster is an application that allows a user to browse through a list of spells from the 5th Edition of Dungeons and Dragons, click on the spell "cards", and view spell details, such as name, casters, components, description, casting time, range, and school.
+Spellcaster is an application that allows a user to browse through a list of spells from the 5th Edition of Dungeons and Dragons, click on the spell "cards", view spell details, such as name, casters, components, description, casting time, range, and school, and also search for a specific spell using the search bar.
 The User can also favorite spells for easier reference for their most used spells.

 ## Deployed Page